kevinlimantoro123/tp/docs/UserGuide.md

 </box>

 * Adding a new contact will create a contact with an empty note.
-* When using filter or find, the current list will be updated to a filtered list.
-The `INDEX` now refers to the index number shown in the filtered contacts list.
 * Note that the note command is not cumulative and will overwrite the existing note.

 Examples: